fireteam99/CS211-Midterm-I-Studyguide/CS211-Final-StudyGuide.md

 ```

 ### Specialized Go-to's
-The `break` statement forces an immediate exit from siwtch or loop and goes to the code following that switch or loop.
+The `break` statement forces an immediate exit from switch or loop and goes to the code following that switch or loop.
 The `continue` statements skips the rest of the code in the body of a loop and restarts the loop.
 ### Functions
-Components include: Name, Return type, Parameers, and Body.
+Components include: Name, Return type, Parameters, and Body.

 ```c
 int Factorial(int n) {